MarcoPon/BlockHashLoc/README.md

 files restored: 2 - with errors: 0 - files missing: 0
 ```

-All files, have been recovered, with no errors.
+All files have been recovered, with no errors!
-Quick visual check:
+Time for a quick visual check:

 ![Manu01](http://i.imgur.com/qEB9wBQ.jpg) ![Manu02](http://i.imgur.com/s6spyFq.jpg)